 London Bridge.
 Concrete pedestrian and traffic bridge form 70s, spanning the River Thames in London.

 Loch Lomond.
 Scenic South Scotland lake with outdoor recreation and cruises.
-Part of the Trossachs National Park, this lake area features waterside paths, adventure attractions, golf courses and quaint villages.
+Part of the Trossachs National Park, this lake area features waterside paths, adventure attractions, golf courses, and quaint villages.

 Piccadilly Circus.
 Iconic busy traffic junction in London.
-Famous for theatres and entertainment places since early 19th century.
+Famous for theatres and entertainment places since the early 19th century.

 Dartmoor.
 National park of 368 square miles, a vast moorland with facilities and events.
-Offers facilities for walking, horse riding, climbing and seasonal guided tours.
+Offers facilities for walking, horse riding, climbing, and seasonal guided tours.

 Soho.
 London’s buzzy area in West End.
-Great for nightlife, fine dining and high end shopping.
+Great for nightlife, fine dining, and high-end shopping.

 Old Town, Edinburgh.
 Edinburgh Castle and pubs on Royal Mile, the main street downtown.
-Packed with old pubs, restaurants and souvenir shops, public performers and intersected by narrow streets and passages.
+Packed with old pubs, restaurants, and souvenir shops, public performers and intersected by narrow streets and passages.